 A brilliant communication idea should be strong enough to relay a consistent, clear message wherever your prospect hears about your product.
 We usually recommend that a single idea should unite your whole “campaign suite”, from your ad to your sales aid.
 Not only because it’s more cost efficient for you, but because repetition aids familiarity and trust (because that’s just how human minds work).

 When you work with us, you’ll find we ask a lot of questions.
-Understanding is the first step to developing brilliant ideas.
+From our perspective as a specialist communications agency, understanding is the first step to developing brilliant ideas.
 Then, a big handful of creative magic dust.